aditi-parvatii/Secure-Login-System/README.md

 First Phase:
 This project implements a secure user authentication system using Flask, PostgreSQL, bcrypt, and regular expressions.
 The system ensures that user passwords are stored securely and follows strong complexity requirements.

-The aim to create a couple of endpoints centered towards user authentication requirements.
+The aim is to create a couple of endpoints centered towards user authentication requirements.

 ##### POST /createuser
 This creates a new user and returns a uuid